Get Started Using Kanban Cards More Competently

 - Improve productivity and efficiency.
 Using Kanban boards with cards you can track lead time that is the time it takes for a work item to go from start to finish.
 Kanban cards also help to identify bottlenecks in workflow and streamline their process.

+What key rules and steps should we consider while working with online Kanban boards and cards?
 To start working with a Kanban card, you first need to create a board.
 It does not matter whether it is digital or physical.

 Using a powerful project management tool as Hygger.io, you are able to choose a Kanban board template and customize it to suit your specific project.